sd-powell/portfolio_project_2/README.md

 5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

 ---

+<a id=Credits&inspiration></a>

+### Credits & Inspiration

+- This [YouTube tutorial](https://www.youtube.com/watch?v=xZXW5SnCiWI&t=2918s) was incredibly helpful in shaping the key features of my quiz.
+It provided valuable insights into concepts like hiding and displaying panels, implementing a timer, and showing correct and incorrect answers after a response.
+These elements not only enhanced my understanding but also gave me the confidence to develop my own features.

+- I watched [This YouTube tutorial](https://www.youtube.com/watch?v=UY6AeR_M_dU) to learn how to use the [Open Trivia API](https://opentdb.com/) in my project.

+- I took inspiration from [myfitnesspal](https://www.myfitnesspal.com/) for the colours and interface design for my site.

+<a id=content></a>

+### Content

+Every question on my site was sourced via the API from [The Open Trivia Database](https://opentdb.com/).

+All other content for the site is written by myself.

+<a id=media></a>

+### Media

+- [Adobe Stock](https://stock.adobe.com/) - Used to source royalty free imagery for the site.

+<a id=acknowledgement></a>

+### Acknowledgments

+I would like to acknowledge the following people:

+- [Jubril Akolade](https://github.com/Jubrillionaire) - My Code Institute Mentor.

+- Ax de Klerk, Jordan Acomba & Robert Lewis - My fellow Code Institute cohort, who helped each other over the course of our milestone projects.

+- The Code Institute Slack channel Peer Code Review - Thank you to everyone who took the time to view my site and look over the code.